88-degrees/Book-of-Changes/appendix02s1.md

 See on the Text of lines 3 and 4.

-On paragraph 5, the Khang-hsî editors say admirably:--'The fifth line is weak, and yet occupies the most honourable place in the figure,--emblematic of a queen; and as its subject leads on the subjects of the other lines to obtain the favours given to the inmates of the palace, she, it is plain, has neither jealousy nor any other injurious temper that might incur blame for tending to overthrow the ruler.'
+On paragraph 5, the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say admirably:--'The fifth line is weak, and yet occupies the most honourable place in the figure,--emblematic of a queen; and as its subject leads on the subjects of the other lines to obtain the favours given to the inmates of the palace, she, it is plain, has neither jealousy nor any other injurious temper that might incur blame for tending to overthrow the ruler.'

 Paragraph 6 shows the ruler restored to the favour of the people, and the restoration of concord in the state.
 The small men have done their worst, and there is an end of their attempts for a time.